 The definition of LVR is the ratio or percentage that alone is relative to the value of the property.

-So calculating loan to value ratios.
 The definition is the ratio or percentage that alone is relative to the value of the property.
-So let’s have a look at how that works now in a simple example.
-You got a $500,000 house and you got a loan of $400,000 there.
+So let’s have a look at how that works now in a simple example: You have got a $500,000 house and you got a loan of $400,000 there.
 The formula is the loan divided by the value times by 100 equals LVR percentage.
 For example, on this one, you’ve got 400,000 divided by 500,000 times by 100 equals 80% LVR.

-However, the available equity that you have is the value, minus the loan, minus the security.
+The available equity that you have is the value, minus the loan, minus the security.
 So on this example, you got a $500,000 house minus $320,000, minus $50,000 equals $130,000 of a valuable equity.
 And now you can grab that $130,000 and go and take it away and purchase another investment property or put it towards paying off your own home.
-That’s how you use it a smart way as a property investor.

 Tax laws, interest rates, stamp duties and other considerations are constantly changing and the accuracy of the information contained on our website, social media sites or in any presentation is only current as at the date of its delivery.

 This information and any examples provided do not constitute financial, legal or tax advice.
 We have not analysed or reviewed your personal circumstances.
 Where appropriate, you may need to obtain financial, legal, accounting or tax planning advice from a professional before implementing any wealth-creation strategy based on investing in property.